MtnMn79/Payflow-pro/README.txt

 // $Id$

+TODO: document the upgrade process.
+New permissions, etc.???

 Ubercart Payflow Pro Payment Gateway README

 Open an issue at http://drupal.org/project/uc_payflowpro for support.

-Code contributions from kwinters, mlutfy, and bountyx@gmail.com plus the original D5 version.
+D6 code contributions from kwinters, mlutfy, bountyx@gmail.com.
+Later D6 contributions attributed in CHANGELOG.txt.
+D5 credits:
+  Developed by David Strauss (http://fourkitchens.com/ | david@fourkitchens.com)
+  and Marshal Newrock (https://idealso.com/ | marshal@idealso.com)

 To install, place the uc_payflowpro in your modules folder.
 It will also work inside of the ubercart folder, but if you have to blow out your ubercart folder then keeping uc_payflowpro separate could